Mennamagdy99/Projects/README.md

 # Projects
-This folder contains some project that I've worked on throughout my bachelor's and master's degrees
+This folder contains some projects that I've worked on throughout my bachelor's and master's degrees